 The central aim of this work is to relax the aforementioned assumption of reflection symmetry, thereby capturing the full range of possible EMSG effects in $N$-body dynamics and enabling the study of eccentric binary systems within this modified gravity framework.
 Among the several classes of EMSG theories \cite{2014EPJP..129..163K,2016PhRvD..94d4002R,2017PhRvD..96l3517B,2018PhRvD..97b4011A,2018PhRvD..98f3522A,2019EPJC...79..846A,2020PhRvD.102f4016N,2023MNRAS.523.5452A}, we concentrate on the quadratic-EMSG category, which incorporates second-order matter contributions into the field equations.
 If self-acceleration arises, it will manifest in the orbital dynamics, a subject we investigate up to the first PN order.
+Accordingly, the main purpose of the present work is to examine the PN consistency of the theory at the level of N-body dynamics, independent of the separate question of its full cosmological viability.
 Appendix \ref{app1} summarizes the PN limit of this theory and provides the foundation for the subsequent analysis.
 In Sec. \ref{Sec.
 II}, we present the conventional quadratic-EMSG field equations, and derive the general form of the $N$-body equations of motion, incorporating all relevant EMSG effects.
 Sec. \ref{Sec.
 III} is devoted to the extraction of self-acceleration, for which we introduce virial identities in this modified theory.
 The derivation in this section is conceptually straightforward but technically lengthy, so the detailed steps are deferred to Appendix \ref{app2}.
 Since self-acceleration is intrinsically linked to the breakdown of momentum conservation \cite{will2018theory}, we dedicate Sec. \ref{Sec.
 IV} to this issue in the quadratic-EMSG setting.
 Finally, Sec. \ref{Sec.
 V} provides an overview of our results and draws the conclusions.

 Throughout this work, we adopt the conventions of our previous study \cite{2024PhRvD.110f4023N}, to which readers are referred for additional background, concepts, and definitions.